 We put together this list of guidelines so you can make your reverse chain last longer and extend the fun.
 You can still drive however you want when you’re going forward, it’s just when you’re going backwards that you need to turn down the crazy and be a little more thoughtful.

-This is a situation we see a lot.
-We find the biggest longest mud hole in the county, and Big Bo thinks he can get through it on his lifted machine with stock tires as long as he keeps the pedal floored—and he almost does!
-But he can't quite get up the far end of the hole and stops.
-We all know he should just winch it, but Big Bo doesn't accept failure; he just needs another run-up.
+We see people break reverse chains in mud all the time.
+We find the biggest, longest mud hole in the county, and Big Bo thinks he can get through it on his lifted machine with stock tires as long as he keeps the pedal floored—and he almost does!
+But he can’t quite get up the far end of the hole and stops.
+We all know he should just winch it, but Big Bo doesn’t accept failure; he just needs another run-up.
 He throws it in reverse, taps on gas, and BANG!
 There goes his reverse chain.

-Now let's say Big Bo had decided to winch out of that mud hole instead.
-But there's just one problem: There are no trees in sight.
+Now let’s say your buddy had decided to winch out of that mud hole instead reversing.
+But there’s just one problem: there are no trees in sight.
 You generously drive to the edge of the hole and offer your front brush guard as an anchor point.
 You attach his hook, throw it in reverse, hit the gas, and CRACK!
-That's the sound of your reverse chain exploding and punching a hole in your transmission.
+That’s the sound of your reverse chain exploding and punching a hole in your transmission.

-Again, your dinky reverse chain is just big enough to handle the weight of your machine, not the weight of two machines plus Big Bo.
+Again, your dinky reverse chain is just big enough to handle the weight of your machine on flat ground, not the weight of two machines plus your bud.

 So don’t tow in reverse.
 Instead, offer up the rear bumper for an anchor point if you must, but remember, an environmental anchor point is usually better.
 Not to mention, we know of at least one person being eaten because they tried to tow in reverse.